gaoxiaojun/alpaca-30b-lora-int4/README.md

 LoRA credit to https://huggingface.co/baseten/alpaca-30b

+# Update 2023-03-29
+There is also a non-groupsize quantized model that is 1GB smaller in size, which should allow running at max context tokens with 24GB VRAM.
+The evaluations are better on the 128 groupsize version, but the tradeoff is not being able to run it at full context without offloading or a GPU with more VRAM.

 # Update 2023-03-27
 New weights have been added.
 The old .pt version is no longer supported and has been replaced by a 128 groupsize safetensors file.
-Update to the latest GPTQ to use it.
+Update to the latest GPTQ version/webui.

-**alpaca-30b-4bit-128g.safetensors**

-Evals
+Evals - Groupsize 128 + True Sequential
 -----
+**alpaca-30b-4bit-128g.safetensors** [4805cc2]

 **c4-new** -
 6.398105144500732